zbgzbg2007/FromOnlineJudge/README.md

 # FromOnlineJudge
-Problems from some OJ's
+Solutions for problems from some OJ's

-Problems Discription will be included in the source file
+Some of them include the problem statement.